NEW: About 25,000 people from Ramadi are now refugees, many headed to Baghdad

 Four years of war

-.
-With its latest offensive, ISIS controls more than half the country -- in parts of 10 of 14 provinces -- as well as "the vast majority of the gas and oil fields," the observatory estimates.
+Civil war broke out four years ago in Syria, providing an opening for groups such as ISIS to emerge and take on forces loyal to Syrian President Bashar al-Assad.
+With its latest offensive, ISIS controls more than half the country – in parts of 10 of 14 provinces – as well as “the vast majority of the gas and oil fields,” the observatory estimates.

 Thursday it took over the last Syria-Iraq border crossing that was under the control of Syrian troops, the Syrian Observatory for Human Rights said.
 The Tunef border crossing fell under ISIS control after Syrian regime troops withdrew, the activist group reported.
 ISIS also controls the Al Waleed border station on the Iraqi side.